POET

 PERFORMER

-Jeanne Powell reads her poetry in a variety of venues.
-In 2004-2005 she was a featured performer at Café Bean, Café Prague, Mediterraneum Café in Berkeley, Bay Area Poets Coalition anniversary feature at SF Main Library, North Coast Review feature at Live Worms Gallery, Drumvoices Revue anniversary feature at Marcus Books, Monticello Inn, Literature Expo at Art & Soul Festival in Oakland, Cody's Books on Fourth Street in Berkeley, Zebulon's Lounge in Petaluma, radio station KPOO, Barnes & Noble Bookstore in Emeryville, Lighthouse "Poetry Scene" anniversary reading (radio), Bibliohead Bookstore, and Golden Gate Valley Public Library.
+Café Bean, Café Prague, Mediterraneum Café in Berkeley, Bay Area Poets Coalition anniversary feature at SF Main Library, North Coast Review feature at Live Worms Gallery, Drumvoices Revue anniversary feature at Marcus Books, Monticello Inn, Literature Expo at Art & Soul Festival in Oakland, Cody's Books on Fourth Street in Berkeley, Zebulon's Lounge in Petaluma, radio station KPOO, Barnes & Noble Bookstore in Emeryville, Lighthouse "Poetry Scene" anniversary reading (radio), Bibliohead Bookstore, and Golden Gate Valley Public Library.

 SPOKEN WORD HOST